wostzone/hubapi-go/README.md

-# api-go
+# WoST API

 Golang client API library for building WoST based IoT devices and applications.

+* Hub configuration for use by plugins
-* Definitions for building Thing Description documents
+* TD - Thing Description builder library
-* MQTT API for connecting to the WoST Hub
+* MQTT API for connecting to the WoST Hub via MQTT
-* HTTP API for connecting to the WoST Hub
+* HTTP API for connecting to the WoST Hub via HTTP
-* WebSocket API for connecting to the WoST Hub
+* WebSocket API for connecting to the WoST Hub via WebSocket (tenative tbd)

 ## Project Status